412: Hero to Zero

 Opening War Theme

-Composed in 1903 by Santos Jorge.
+Composed in 1888 by Pyotr Ilyich Tchaikovsky.
 Public domain.

 Closing War Theme